devpi/devpi/doc/userman/devpi_commands.rst

-      -h, --help            show this help message and exit -e ENVNAME            tox test environment to run from the tox.ini -c PATH               tox configuration file to use with unpacked package --fallback-ini PATH   tox ini file to be used if the downloaded package has none
+      -h, --help            show this help message and exit -e ENVNAME            tox test environment to run from the tox.ini -c PATH               tox configuration file to use with unpacked package --fallback-ini PATH   alternate name or full path to tox ini file to use if package has none
       --tox-args toxargs    extra command line arguments for tox. e.g.
                             --toxargs="-c othertox.ini"
       --no-upload           Skip upload of tox results